metaborg/devenv/README.md

 Due to the complicated build and structure of Spoofax 2, working with Spoofax 2 projects requires some special instructions.

 Devenv can build several Spoofax 2 projects from source.
-Spoofax 2 projects are included via the `releng` repository (similar to how it is done with Maven in `spoofax-releng`).
+Spoofax 2 repositories (such as `sdf` and `nabl`) are available in devenv, but their projects are included via the `releng` repository (similar to how it is done with Maven in `spoofax-releng`).
 Java projects are included by `releng/gradle/java/settings.gradle.kts`, whereas Spoofax 2 language projects are included by `releng/gradle/language/settings.gradle.kts`.
-These projects are only included if their corresponding repository is set to update in the `repo.properties` file of this repository.
+These projects are only included if their corresponding repository is set to `update` in the `repo.properties` file of this repository.

+### Orthogonal release of Spoofax 2 artifacts

+We publish orthogonal releases of most Spoofax 2 artifacts under the `org.metaborg.devenv` group ID so that we can easily modify Spoofax 2 projects while still being able to easily publish a new version of Spoofax 3.
+It is important to depend on projects using the `org.metaborg.devenv` group ID, to ensure that the dependency points to a project in devenv.
+Furthermore, we also publish an orthogonal version of the Spoofax 2 Gradle plugin with plugin IDs modified to include `.devenv`, such as `org.metaborg.devenv.spoofax.gradle.langspec`.
+It is also important to use these plugins, as they are built together with the other `org.metaborg.devenv` artifacts.

+These orthogonal versions are published via the `releng` repository.
+The version of these orthogonal artifacts that we depend on is controlled by the value of `systemProp.spoofax2DevenvVersion` in `gradle.properties`.

+### Regular Spoofax 2 artifacts

+However, not all of Spoofax 2's repositories and projects are included in devenv.
-Besides building and using these Spoofax 2 projects from source, we also depend on artifacts of Spoofax 2.
+Therefore, we also need to depend on artifacts from Spoofax 2.
 The version of the Spoofax 2 artifacts that we depend on is controlled by the value of `systemProp.spoofax2Version` in `gradle.properties`.

+The Spoofax 2 version can be set to a `SNAPSHOT`, but this should be avoided at all cost, because:
+* Publishing the artifacts of a repository requires all dependencies to have non-SNAPSHOT versions.
+* The projects in devenv need to be compatible with the chosen version of Spoofax 2, and SNAPSHOTs can change at any time.

 > _Note_: Gradle only checks for new SNAPSHOT versions once a day.
 To force download new SNAPSHOTs the command line, use the Gradle `--refresh-dependencies` command line option.
 For example:
 >
 >     ./gradlew buildAll --refresh-dependencies
 >
 > To force this in IntelliJ, right-click the project in the Gradle panel and choose _Refresh Gradle Dependencies_.
 If you've already refreshed the dependencies on the command line, simply reimport the Gradle projects if IntelliJ doesn't see the new dependencies.

-Publishing the artifacts of a repository requires all dependencies to have non-SNAPSHOT versions.
-Therefore, the Spoofax 2 version should be kept to a non-SNAPSHOT version as much as possible.
-Furthermore, artifacts from Spoofax 2 repositories cannot be published via Gradle.
-Spoofax 2 is published as a whole via [spoofax-releng with these instructions](http://www.metaborg.org/en/latest/source/dev/release.html).

 ## Shared and personal development environments